jtmolon/repertorio/docs/source/index.rst

 .. include:: ../../README.rst

-Fun fact: The name "repertorio" comes from the Portuguese word for "setlist"
+Fun fact: The name "repertorio" comes from the Portuguese word for "setlist".

 .. toctree::
    :maxdepth: 2